CSC-Scarlett/ManInTheMoon_Processing/README.md

 # ManInTheMoon_Processing

+This is a 2D demo of our future game, The Man In the Moon!
+It follows the story of a small cat by the name of Chang'e and her accidental journey to the twisted alternate universe called Xanadu.
+Currently, the demo does not do a great job establishing her character or the lore behind the game, but this was just an opportunity for us to get familiar with the game mechanics.

 to do:
-  - put all pimages into arrays
-  - change scene, sceneNum, and loadScene variables into int
-  - see if you can eliminate loadScene variable? (low priority)
-  - overlapping text
-  - eliminate clicked1, clicked2, etc? (low priority)
+  - implement school scenes
+  - monster death sprites/animation
+  - character death sprites/animation
+  - character jumping sprites/animation
+  - end screen (splash art of Xanadu?)
+  - add secrets! (end of hallway, clicking on eye at bus stop, etc.)
-  - add monsters!!
+  - set keybinds

 instructions:
   - press 'a' to move left
   - press 'd' to move right
   - press space to jump
   - press control to crouch
-  - press 'e' to interact
+  - click to interact
-  - press 'q' to hit??
+  - press 'q' to hit

 settings:
   - keybinds